ChiaraFaccio/WaterNetworks/SecondVersion/README.md

+# WaterNetworks
 This is the second version of the code.
 It permits to construct networks from trajectories and to analyze them using graph theory concepts.

+## INSTALLATION:
 List of Python packages/libraries that need to be installed on your computer:

-NumPy
+- NumPy
-SciPy
+- SciPy
-Matplotlib
+- Matplotlib
-NetworkX
+- NetworkX
-MDAnalysis
+- MDAnalysis

 To install the code, download the three Python scripts \texttt{md\_functions\_water\_network.py}, \texttt{md\_link\_to\_main} and \texttt{md\_main\_water.py} and save them in the same folder.
 To run the code, execute the md_main_water.py script from the terminal.
 All the obtained results will be saved in the folder where the scripts are located.